 - Makes observations and records what she sees and learns using graphs, pictures, and words.

-- Observe Nature: Pick something in nature — plants, the moon a rain storm, etc. — and observe it with your child for a few days or even weeks.
-Ask your child to draw pictures of what she notices, such as patterns and differences between things.
-You can write things down as well.
-Do this repeatedly and keep a science journal of different objects.
+Observe Nature: Pick something in nature — plants, the moon, a rainstorm, etc. — and observe it with your child for a few days or even weeks.
+Ask your child to draw pictures of what she notices, including patterns and differences over time.
+(You can jot down her observations, too.)
+Do this repeatedly, keeping scientific journals on different objects.

-- Inspect Your Food: Cut open different fruits and vegetables and see what you find inside!
+Inspect Your Food: Cut open various fruits and vegetables and see what you find inside!
 Talk about the seeds, the difference between fruits and vegetables, and other things you notice.
-Try planting some of the seeds!

-- Make Science Collages: Use pictures from magazines, newspapers, or online (with supervision) to create collages of different categories of science objects, such as animals, plants, birds, and fish.
+Make Science Collages: Use pictures from magazines, newspapers, or the Internet (with supervision) to create collages of different science objects, organizing plants, birds, fish, and more into various categories.

-- Learn About a Favorite Animal: Pick an animal your child loves and learn about it.
-Read about it, see it at a zoo or farm, or look at pictures online.
-Then help your child create a collage of she what she learned about that animal using pictures and texts.
+Learn About a Favorite Animal: Pick an animal your child loves and learn all about it.
+Buy kindergarten-level books about it (there are many that cover specific types of animals, like this Scholastic Discover More: Birds book about our feathered friends!), visit it at a zoo or farm, or look at pictures of it online.
+Then help your child create a collage of what she learned about that animal using pictures and words.